 Dogs are often susceptible to developing breed-specific health conditions.
 Read up about your furry bff, and know what he may be susceptible to.
 This is very important, since you may be able to spot problems early on and take preventative measures.
 Ask your vet for care tips.

 Is your canine pal due for an exam?
-Contact us, your animal clinic, today!
+Contact us, your animal clinic in West Greenwich, RI, today!